jbrisbin/rabbit_common/README.md

 ### License

-This package, just like the the RabbitMQ server, is licensed under the MPL.
+This package, just like the RabbitMQ server, is licensed under the MPL.
 For the MPL, please see LICENSE-MPL-RabbitMQ.